mnbcz/QuickHotkeys/README.md

 To install, install latest release

 - Quick copy and paste text.
-- Move the window anywhere.
+- Move the window by anywhere.
 And resize.
 - Disables the Win and Alt keys, so that interfering windows no longer appear.
 - Move to the beginning and end of the page, close tabs, move through tabs, close the window, minimize the window, via the mouse wheel.
 - Conveniently move the cursor to the beginning and end of the line.
 Erase all text on the line.